nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. Modduke shows a list of contacts
 3. User requests to tag a specific contact in the list
 4. Modduke tags the contact

  Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    Use case ends.

+* 3a.
+The given name is invalid.

+  * 3a1.
+Modduke shows an error message.

+    Use case resumes at step 2.

+* 3b.
+No tags are provided.

+  * 3b1.
+Modduke shows an error message.

+    Use case resumes at step 2.

+**UC0X: Delete Tags of a Contact**

+**MSS**

+1. User requests to list contacts
+2. Modduke shows a list of contacts
+3. User requests to delete tags of a specific contact in the list
+4. Modduke deletes the specified tags of the contact

+ Use case ends.